 pattern glass.
 The most difficult pattern to find in this color is their

 pattern called X-RAY made Ca. 1899.

-This is a table set and a pair of shakers for your viewing pleasure.
+This is an exquisite and very rare table set and amatching pair of shakers.

 |The maker of this well known EAPG pattern, HUMMINGBIRD aka FLYING ROBIN aka BIRD & FERN is unknown for certain, but catalog sheets have recently been found attributing the pattern to Beaver Falls Glass Co. c.
 1888.

 We know that it was made in blue, amber, canary yellow & clear

 in a full pattern line.
 The rarity here is the little 4" tall

 wine goblet which is not listed in Reilly & Jenks price list because they